 Lakeside World Darts Finalist, Back to Back Dutch Open Champion 2017/2018

-Mark started playing darts in 1991, a few of his workmates at the time played darts locally in Coventry and he decided to tag along.
-From there he joined his local pub team (The Devonshire Arms in Wyken, Coventry) He started to go and watch his mates Nick Gedney and Pete Allen play for Warwickshire County.
-They both encouraged Mark to join a Super League team to enable him the chance for selection for the county.
-He finally made his senior county debut in 1993 and after playing for 4 consecutive years at this level he stopped playing in 1997.
-After a break from the game for 13 years he came back in 2010 and joined the county circuit again and after his most successful year at this level in 2011 he was rewarded with his selection to the England squad.
-He made his England International debut at the British Internationals in Cardiff in April 2012.
-He has been a regular member in the international team since.
+Mark started playing darts in 1991 with a few of his workmates locally in Coventry.
+He joined his local pub team (The Devonshire Arms in Wyken, Coventry).
+He used to go and watch his mates Nick Gedney, and Pete Allen play for Warwickshire County.
+They both encouraged Mark to join a Super League team to give him a chance to be selected for the county.
+He finally made his senior county debut in 1993, and after playing for four consecutive years at this level, he stopped playing in 1997.

-Mark’s biggest successes to date is the back to back Dutch Open champion titles in 2017/2018.
+Mark’s greatest success to date is the back-to-back Dutch Open champion titles in 2017/2018.
 The Dutch open is the biggest darts event in the world and attracted entrance levels of 4000 in 2017 and over 5,000 in 2018

-Mark is also back to back Winmau World Master runner up for 2016/2017 and the 2018 Isle of Man Classic Champion he beat the current World Champion Glen Durrant in the final 5-4.
+Mark is also back-to-back Winmau World Master runner up for 2016/2017 and the 2018 Isle of Man Classic Champion.
+He beat the then-current World Champion Glen Durrant in the final 5-4.

-Mark’s best mates in darts are Wesley Harms, Richard Veenstra and Daryl Fitton, he is an engineer by trade, plays a bit of golf in his spare time and his darting hero is the great Phil Taylor.
+Mark’s best mates in darts are Wesley Harms, Richard Veenstra and Daryl Fitton.
+He is an engineer by trade, plays golf in his spare time, and his darting hero is the great Phil Taylor.